-As a participant in the Western Digital Corporation 401(k) Plan, you have the right to vote the shares of Western Digital Corporation common stock allocated to your account.
+As a participant in the Western Digital Corporation 401(k) Plan, you have the right to vote the shares of Western Digital Corporation common stock allocated to this account.

 To allow you to do this, please complete, sign and date the enclosed card, which will give instructions to the trustee of the plan, T. Rowe Price Trust Company, on how you wish these shares to be voted.
-Also enclosed is an Annual Report on Form 10-K and a Proxy Statement which explains the issues being presented for shareholder approval at the Annual Meeting of Shareholders to be held on November 18, 2004.
+Also enclosed is an Annual Report on Form 10-K and a Proxy Statement which explains the issues being presented for shareholder approval at the Annual Meeting of Shareholders to be held on November 17, 2005.

-In addition to the election of directors and the ratification of the appointment of KPMG LLP as independent accountants, the Company is asking for your approval of the Western Digital Corporation 2004 Performance Incentive Plan.
+In addition to the election of directors and the ratification of the appointment of KPMG LLP as independent accountants, the Company is asking for your approval of the Western Digital Corporation 2005 Employee Stock Purchase Plan and an amendment to the Western Digital Corporation 2004 Performance Incentive Plan.

-Your Board of Directors unanimously recommends that you vote FOR each of the director nominees named in Proposal 1 and FOR each of the other two proposals.
+Your Board of Directors unanimously recommends that you vote FOR each of the director nominees named in Proposal 1 and FOR each of the other three proposals.